Rishabvh/GrappleGame/README.md

 # GrappleGame
-Sekiro Shadow Die Twice android version.\n
+Sekiro Shadow Die Twice style grapple hook game.
-Make a title screen of your own and create an apk file for the game.
+Can be played as Windows game by disabling the virtual joystick setting in projrct menu and the extract the package in the platform settings.
+Can also be played on mobile platform by directly packaging for android in the platform settings.